-The more you know about each Truk wreck, the more you will get out of your dives on board the Truk Master Liveaboard….
-Today, the San Francisco Maru wreck.
+The more you know about each wreck in Truk Lagoon, the more you will get out of your dives.
+In a series of articles around the specific wrecks in the lagoon we will give you a little extra history.
+In this edition, the San Francisco Maru.

 The San Francisco Maru is one of the stand out wrecks of Truk Lagoon.
 This is a long way from the reality of her life prior to her sinking.
 Her keel was laid in January 1919 by the Kawaski Dockyard Co., Ltd in Kobe.
 She entered service only a little over 2 months later as one of 75 identical ships built between 1916 and 1920.

 While 2 months might seem quick, it is in fact more than twice as long as the record.
 Kawasaki were able to build the stock boats in as little as 30 days!

 San Fran plied her trade from launch until being requisitioned by the Imperial Japanese Army in 1937.
 During that time she had visited far flung shores such as Freemantle, Australia and Ellis Island, New York.
 There is no record of her time with the IJA but on the 20th January 1942 she was released back to her owners.
 But this didn’t last long, she was requisitioned on the same day by the Imperial Japanese Navy.

 Quiet Navy Service

 Once in the service of the IJN, San Francisco Maru was designated as an Ippan Choyosen B-AK.
 This essentially means that she was not enlisted and so operated with civilian crew.
 The B-AK marked her out as a general transport vessel.